-Full name is Adam Robert Ottavino..is married to Brette..the couple has two daughters, Bradley and Oakley...Is the first player in franchise history to wear No. 0..is the first player to wear a single-digit uniform number since Derek Jeter's retirement in 2014...Grew up a Yankees fan in Park Slope, Brooklyn..played baseball in the 78th Precinct Youth Council Little League and graduated from the Berkeley Carroll High School in Brooklyn in 2003.. was in attendance at Yankee Stadium for David Wells’ perfect game in 1998...Attended Northeastern University.. was the second-highest Major League draft pick in Northeastern history behind Carlos Peña (10th overall by Texas in 1998)...Is an avid photographer and documented his "Tommy John" surgery rehab for The Players’ Tribune...His mother, Eve, is an elementary school teacher at P.S.
-39 in Brooklyn..his father, John, is an actor who has appeared on Broadway and in movies and television shows, including 17 episodes of Law & Order and Law & Order: SVU.. his father also coached Adam's baseball teams while he was growing up and now serves as an umpire for youth and high school games throughout New York City..more than 100 years ago, his paternal great grandfather, Adamo Ottavino, founded the A. Ottavino Corporation, a stone and granite company that has restored several buildings in Manhattan.
+Full name is Adam Robert Ottavino...He and his wife, Brette, have two daughters, Bradley and Oakley...Graduated from the Berkeley Carroll High School in Brooklyn in 2003...In 45 appearances (33 starts) at Northeastern University in Boston, went 13-13 with a 3.09 ERA (87 ER/253.1 IP)... named 2005 America East Pitcher of the Year...Holds the Northeastern school record for career strikeouts (290)...set the school’s single-season records for innings (96.0 in 2005) and strikeouts (120 in 2006), but both have since been surpassed...Was in attendance at Yankee Stadium for David Wells’ perfect game in 1998...Is an avid photographer...documented his Tommy John surgery rehab for The Players’ Tribune...His mother, Eve, is an elementary school teacher at P.S.
+39 in Brooklyn...His father, John, has appeared on Broadway and in movies and TV shows, including 17 episodes of Law & Order and Law & Order: SVU...now serves as an umpire for youth and high school games in New York City...More than 100 years ago, his paternal great grandfather, Adamo Ottavino, founded the A. Ottavino Corporation, a stone and granite company that has restored several buildings in Manhattan.

 Went 6-5 with two saves, a 1.90 ERA (66.1IP, 14ER) and 88K in 73 relief appearances in his first season with the Yankees..tied his career high in wins (also 2018) and set a career best in ERA..tied for third in the AL in relief appearances...Held opponents scoreless in 61-of-73 appearances, tied for the fourth-most scoreless outings in the Majors (tied for second-most in the AL)..had multiple strikeouts in 24-of-73G, including at least 3K in six of his games...His 38.6% swing rate was third-lowest in the Majors (min.
 50.0IP, FanGraphs) behind only Clay Holmes (37.4%) and Chaz Roe (37.6%)...Made his Yankees debut in 3/28 Opening Day win vs. Baltimore, striking out three of his four batters faced (1.1IP)...Earned his first win as a Yankee on 4/6 at Baltimore...Struck out Kansas City RF Terrance Gore (No. 0) on 4/19, the first time in Major League history a pitcher wearing No. 0 faced a batter wearing No. 0...Had an 18-appearance (17.1IP) scoreless streak from 4/22-6/5, matching the longest scoreless streak by a Yankee since 2018: Dellin Betances (18G, 5/27-7/7/18)..was the third-longest streak of his career (37G from 9/7/14-8/24/16 and 20G from 9/11/13-4/27/14)...Collected his 500th career strikeout on 6/5 at Toronto (Grichuk swinging)...Allowed 1HR in consecutive appearances (6/9-13) for the fifth time in his career and allowed a run in back-toback games for the first time in 2019...Earned his first save of 2019 on 8/6 at Baltimore, tossing a season-high-tying 2.0 scoreless innings (1H, 2K)...Recorded the loss on 8/10 at Toronto (1.0IP, 2H, 2ER, 1BB, 2K), allowing his first runs since 7/2 at the Mets (snapped a 15-appearance scoreless streak)..had not allowed a run in his first 28 games vs. AL East opponents (24.0IP) before the outing...Earned his sixth win of the season on 9/1 vs. Oakland (1.0IP, 1BB, 1K), matching his career high in wins (went 6-4 with Colorado in 2018)...Allowed a run in four straight appearances from 9/8-18 for the first time since 7/20-8/3/13 (career-high-tying five straight)...Appeared in eight of the Yankees' nine postseason games, posting an 8.10 ERA (3.1IP, 3ER)…did not record an out in four of his nine appearances, becoming the first pitcher in Baseball history to fail to retire a batter in at least four outings in the same postseason…in ALCS Game 2 at Houston, became the first pitcher in postseason history to record more strikeouts than outs in a playoff game (0.1IP, 2K)…struck out Michael Brantley in the fifth, but Brantley advanced to first base on a wild pitch.